 The principal activities are:

 1) the compilation of the Tesoro della Lingua Italiana delle Origini (TLIO), which at August 2023 amounts to 43,321 online entries (but more then 50,000 available entries, almost 86% of the total);

 2) the development, necessary for the dictionary work, of the database of Old Italian texts.
-This database (almost 30 million of occurrences) is also an independent linguistical research tool and is searchable through the Internet;
+This database (more then 30 million of occurrences) is also an independent linguistical research tool and is searchable through the Internet;

 3) the development of software for lexicographical and linguistical purposes, in particular for the management of textual corpuses similar to the one upon which the TLIO is based.

-The OVI personnel is composed in November 2020 by 15 stably employed persons, thus divided: research directors 2 (one is the OVI Director), senior researcher 1, researchers 6, researcher clerical staff 3, administrative personnel 1.
-To these are added 10 research fellows, and 12 affiliated scholars.
-Compared to the staff of other dictionary projects like the "Trésor de la Langue Française" or the third edition of the "Oxford English Dictionary", the TLIO staff of lexicographers is relatively small.
-In relation to this, the results must be considered satisfactory.
+The OVI personnel is composed in August 2023 by 15 stably employed persons, thus divided: research directors 3 (one is the OVI Director), researchers 10, researcher clerical staff 3, administrative personnel 1.
+To these are added 19 research fellows, one collaborator, and 13 affiliated scholars.